jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

    materialism is widely assumed assumed to be the only serious possibility. (p.
 4)

-In the book's conclusion, he calls for humility in the current scientific and philosophical establishment, given the reach of what we do not know:
+In the book's conclusion, he calls for humility by the current scientific and philosophical establishment, given the reach of what we do not know: